MariusArhaug/ThreadServer/README.md

 This would then return the contents of the `main.c` file, again something we might not want our server to do.

 To prevent this the `router.c` files handles valid routes that a client might want to reach out for.
 Currently only the `/doc/` endpoint is requested so that only files within that directory should be allowed to be sent back to the client.

+## Testing

+A simple curl script was made in the `scripts` directory to simulate multiple requests.
+It seems like it sends too many requests at one time causing the system to receive a bad file descriptor.
+Currently the server will shutdown if it encounters such a bad file descriptor.